Nikhar-savaliya/Nikhar-savaliya/README.md

 * 🌍 I'm based in India
 * 🖥️ See my portfolio at [nikharsavaliya.dev](http://nikharsavaliya.vercel.app)
 * ✉️ You can contact me at [nikhar663@gmail.com](mailto:nikhar663@gmail.com)
-* 🧠 I'm learning more about [Linux]Operating System, and Forcing myselft to use Terminal.
+* 🧠 I'm learning more about [Linux], and Forcing myself to use Terminal.
 * 🤝 I'm open to collaborating on projects.
-* ⚡ Don't tell anyone, but I google a lot.

 ## Skills